A Look at Kamala Harris's Tax Plans Ahead of the Election

 Getting the right tax advice and tips is vital in the complex tax world we live in.
 The Kiplinger Tax Letter helps you stay right on the money with the latest news and forecasts, with insight from our highly experienced team (Get a free issue of The Kiplinger Tax Letter or subscribe).
 You can only get the full array of advice by subscribing to the Tax Letter, but we will regularly feature snippets from it online, and here is one of those samples…

-Election Day is just a couple of months away.
+Election Day is a month away.
 And taxes are on the ballot.
-Many provisions in the 2017 tax reform legislation are slated to expire after 2025.
+Many provisions in the 2017 Tax Cuts and Jobs Act legislation are slated to expire after 2025.
 These include lower income tax rates, higher standard deductions and child tax credits, the $10,000 limit on deducting state and local taxes, and the higher lifetime estate and gift tax exemption

 Donald Trump's tax plans include making the tax breaks in the 2017 law permanent, and he would take it even further with more tax cuts for individuals and businesses.